All full-time, on-campus degree-seeking students are eligible for assistantships within their home departments and in other offices on campus.

 In order to be considered for a graduate assistantship, you must be...

 - Enrolled in a graduate degree program on campus in Boone.
 If you are not a degree-seeking student, you are not eligible.
 Students enrolled in certificate programs who are not also enrolled in a degree program are not eligible.
-App State Online, non-degree, and licensure students only are not eligible.
+Online, non-degree, and licensure-only students are not eligible.

 - Admitted without provision.
-If you were admitted provisionally, you are not eligible for graduate assistantships during your first semester, but you may hold one after that.
+If you were admitted provisionally, you are not eligible for graduate assistantships during your first semester, but you may hold one in subsequent semesters if you are in good academic standing.

 - Performing academically to maintain a cumulative GPA of at least 3.0.